Tr4pSt3R/temptations/3-false-prophets-and-doctrines.md

 ## Introduction
 Notes
- - the anointing teaches you all things.
+ - the anointing teaches you all things
  - you have no need that anyone should teach you
  - will you put God first?
  -